noaione/yuusha-shoukan-ln/sources/v10/chapter5x1.md

 mean I still have some room for me to grow to huh?
 I think I’ll have to polish my combat techniques more before I fight “the other me”...)

-In the face of the girl’s desperate attacks, Kuromeina still had quite the composure within her mind.
+In the face of the girl’s desperate attacks, Kuromueina still had quite the composure within her mind.
 The girl certainly had great combat techniques, and she certainly overwhelms Kuromueina in terms of skill.
 However, that’s all there is to it.
 In terms of power, speed, durability, and even the amount of magic